lindstdb/README-Generator/README.md

 - [Questions](#questions)

 ## Installation
-zfdg
+Install [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4) and open index.js in an intergrated terminal in VS code.
+Run the program with 'node index.js' on the command line.

 ## Usage
-zfgs

-## Contributing
-sfzg

-## Tests
-zfdg

 ## Questions
-If you have any questions, you can reach me at notme@gmail.com.
+If you have any questions, you can reach me at notme@yahoo.com.
 You can also find me on GitHub at https://github.com/lindstdb.